-Making a good batch of buttercream frosting isn't hard, even if you are a novice or new baker.
+Making a good batch of buttercream frosting isn't hard, even if you are a novice or a new baker.
 And, it gets easier one batch at a time.
 Especially, if you know buttercream basics.
 Furthermore, understanding the ingredients and how they work with each other is helpful.
-So, today I'm going to share how I resolve some buttercream problems.
-And I give you a good buttercream 101, to use as a buttercream guide.

 A basic buttercream has three main ingredients mainly fat, sugar and liquid.
 When mixed these can give you the best buttercream frosting ever.
 Things start to get interesting as you play with these three ingredients.
 Change the proportions of ingredients, fat ratios, or change the type of liquid.